ollm/QueryScan/README.md

 ## Description
-PHP script that scans for a period of time the queries that are executed, showing graphically the results, can be used to detect slow queries, that produce a blockage or simply to optimize.
+PHP script that scans for a period of time the queries that are executed (MySQL, MariaDB), showing graphically the results, can be used to detect slow queries, that produce a blockage or simply to optimize.

 ## Instructions